How long will Hardwax Oils last? Depending on the floors use and maintenance, generally 5 to 7 years, if not more.

 Do I have to re-sand after 5 to 7 years?
 Generally not, simply clean up and recut the surface and reapply.

-What is the approximate coverage of Whittle Waxes Hardwax Oils?
+What is the approximate coverage of Evolution Hardwax Oils?
 Coverage is highly dependent on the type of wood and method of application.
-Coverage is approximately 20-30 square meters per litre, 1 coat.
+Coverage is approximately 30 square meters per litre, 1 coat.
+Remember when buying coatings don't count by litre count by square meter!

-Can I apply Treatrex Colour Tones on top of Hardwax Oil?
+Can I apply Treatex Colour Tones on top of Hardwax Oil?
 Treatex Colour Tones must be applied before Hardwax Oil.
 The pigments need to penetrate in to unfinished timber.

 Do I have to apply clear Treatex Hardwax Oil Clear on top of Treatex Colour Tones?
 Two coats of Hardwax Oil should be applied on top to protect the coloured pigments used in Treatex Colour Tones.